Twin-2/reading-notes/301/Reading-06.md

     - Two people work together to produce code faster and more accurately through communication and collaboration.

+# Class 6 Lecture
+We are going to talk about what the internet is ans how it works so that we can apply code to make things happen.

+## What is the internet?
+Client: request or give info
+- not ALWAYS the front end.
+It could be your back end requesting info from another server
+Server: serve or give info

+CLient server architecture
+- HTTP protocol: hypertext transfer protocol

+Requests: an object with the following parts
+- method: restful methods
+  - Get, Post (save), Put (something you want to change), ot Delete
+- body
+  - mostly involves Post and Put.
+  -
+- headers
+  - like the package JSON
+  - META info: authorization, keys, cookies, IP info...
+  - Authorization and authentication

+Response
+- status: did this work or not
+    - 200: that worked, 404: not found, 500: server error...
+- Body: The data.
+The thing yuo get back.
+- Header: more meta info

+API: aplication programming interface
+- and interface that helps you program
+- **web** API's help us get data on the internet

+HTTP status codea can be found at http.cat

+Tody we come into asyncronus programminng
+-

+Promise is an object with 3 states
+- resoveled = .then
+- rejected = .catch
+- pending = while waiting

+axios is a request tools

+superagent is Brian's favorite

+## Building a front end that can talk to a backend
+In our react app we need state that we will modify to input data to send to the server.

+NPM i axios

+create a method of our class that actually runs the request

+Every API structures the request different

+anatomy of a URL (look it up)
+- '?' seperate query strings or key value pairs

+process.env = in React these are dev specific and hiden from others.

+you often have to install dotenv

 ## Things I want to know more about
 API's.

 The concept of a server.
 There is so much on the back end that is all theoredical and I can't see so it is hard for me to understand.
 I am a very visual learner so I think this topic will be hard for me.

+Where is the Server?
+The cloud?

+Is a query the same as the req/res cyyle that we talk about?
+- very similar but it is different